Icepallas/MSC_CQU_Hackathon_2019/README.md

 # MSC_CQU_Hackathon_2019
-A simple attemption for a site for the purpose of learning
+A simple attemption for sites for the purpose of learning